“A good marriage isn’t something you find, it’s something you make…and you have to keep on making it.”- Gary Thomas

 This mismatch causes each person to feel disconnected, angry, hurt, confused, and ultimately fearful for their relationship.
 This worry is normal and awful, and is what ultimately causes couples to seek therapy.

-Couples I work with tell me that in a short amount of time they can:
+Couples we work with tell us that in a short amount of time they can:

 - slow down their disagreements